MethodsAndPractices/vsteam/.docs/Get-VSTeamWorkItemType.md

 ### -Expand

-If specified the WorkItems returned will have behavior and/or layout and/or state information attached.
+If specified, the WorkItem type information returned will have behavior, layout and/or state information attached, depending on the value of the parameter.

 ```yaml
 Type: String[]